shaikrasheed99/javascript-examples/rest-parameters/README.md

-# JavaScript - Rest operator
+# JavaScript - Rest parameters

-Rest operator is denoted by three dots `...`
+Rest parameters is denoted by three dots `...`

 It is used to represent an indefinite number of arguments as an array.